 Amounts of annual non equity incentive compensation are recommended by the Compensation Committee to the non-employee members of the Board.
-The Company's operating results as compared with historical results were previously the primary considerations in determining annual incentive compensation.
-For the past six years, in response to stockholder input and feedback from institutional proxy advisory firms, the Compensation Committee adopted a target bonus program based on achieving goals related to Adjusted EPS and Return on Assets.
+In response to stockholder input and feedback from institutional proxy advisory firms, in 2013 the Compensation Committee adopted a target bonus program based on achieving goals related to Adjusted EPS and Return on Assets.

 The Company provides its named executive officers, other officers, and other key management employees an opportunity to earn an annual incentive award based on the Company's, and its operating divisions', financial performance each year.
 Adjusted EPS targets and Return on Assets targets are used to determine incentive compensation for senior executives of the Company, including the Chief Executive Officer.
-The Compensation Committee believes Adjusted EPS and Return on Assets are the most appropriate measurements of financial performance on an annual basis.
+The Compensation Committee believes Adjusted EPS and Return on Assets are most appropriate measurements of financial performance on an annual basis.
 They are among the most well-known measures of overall financial performance, widely used by both financial analysts and the investing public.
 The Compensation Committee believes using these measurements best aligns the interests of non equity incentive plan participants with those of the Company's stockholders.
 In March 2018, the Committee evaluated and revised the non equity compensation incentive target percentages to better align compensation with performance.

-The detailed calculation of annual incentive compensation based on 2019 performance versus targets for the named executive officers is shown in the following narrative and tables.
+The detailed calculation of annual incentive compensation based on 2022 performance versus targets for the named executive officers is shown in the following narrative and tables.